How quarantine-free travel works

 Protect yourself from mosquito bites

 On 2 February 2021, the Cook Islands declared a dengue 2 outbreak.
 Dengue is spread by the bite of an infected mosquito.
-The outbreak is still ongoing, and you should protect yourself and your loved ones against mosquito bites.
+The outbreak is ongoing and you should protect yourself and your loved ones against mosquito bites.

 Be prepared, and have a plan if your travel is disrupted